arc42/docs.arc42.org-site/_pages/section-1.md

 If you as an architect do not know how the quality of your work will be judged …

 ### Form
-A table with quality goals and concrete scenarios, ordered by priorities.
+A table with the most important quality goals and concrete scenarios, ordered by priorities.

+See [section 10 (Quality Requirements)](/section-10/) for a complete overview of quality scenarios.

 <!-- collect all examples that are releated to this section of arc42 -->
 {% include example.md category="quality" %}